POLICIES AND ETHICS

 A statement regarding the fact that the study has been independently reviewed and approved by an ethical board should also be included in the Method and Materials section.

 When reporting experiments on animals, authors should be asked to indicate whether the institutional and national guide for the care and use of laboratory animals was followed.
-Editor reserve the right to reject papers if non appropriate procedures have been used.

 Authors must provide a full description of their anesthetics and surgical procedures.